NeuroML-Lab/Visual-Stream-Modeling/README.md

 ## Pycortex Visualisations -

 A sample visualisation is explained inside the notebook 'plots.ipynb' for subject 1.
 The same process has to be repeated when comparing any pairs of encoders or readouts, while making sure to maintain the proper indices for the various subjects.

+All the above code was run on either a 24G Nvidia RTX 4090 GPU (Cuda version 12.2) or a 46G Nvidia A40 GPU (Cuda Version 12.4).
+In case you face errors, please raise issues or reach out to the authors.